wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 ```

 `null` is returned on successful deletion so we don't
-require to return `response`.
+need to return `response`.
 The `request` is
-called directly, and a success message is shown afterwords.
+called directly, and a success message is shown afterwards.
 This can be
 done better but it'll do for now.

 ```shell